knky-ru/Yandex-Zen-Parser/README.md

 # Yandex-Zen-Parser
 Python 3 script for parsing pages from the Yandex.Zen service.
 Script use BeautifulSoup library for HTML-parsing.

+## Valid tags
-Parse only Articles with text and images.
+Parse only Articles with text and images ['p', 'h2', 'h3', 'img'].
 Video tags not supported yet.

 ## Input urls
 Put input.json into script roor folder.